isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 <p>1.5</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Absence during Curriculum Time</p>
+<p><strong>Absence during Curriculum Time</strong>
-<p>The school does not condone absence during the school term, except on
+<br>The school does not condone absence during the school term, except on
-medical grounds.</p>
+medical grounds.
-<p>The school will only accept up to two parent's/guardian's letters per
+<br>The school will only accept up to two parent's/guardian's letters per
 term.
-Other absences will be considered invalid.</p>
+Other absences will be considered invalid.
-<p>Parents/Guardians are discouraged from planning holidays, family activities
+<br>Parents/Guardians are discouraged from planning holidays, family activities
 or any trips such that students will miss lessons and school activities (CCAs, remedial and supplementary lessons, learning journeys, enrichments, post- exam activities, and school events like Sports Day etc.).
 Approval